CSCphilip/brilliantwear/README.md

 - Dark mode (mostly for fun)
 - Add button/function for logout of admins
 - Email order confirmation with receipt.
 You could use Postmark for this.

+## Admin dashboard pages

+TODO: Add text and images of pages.